google/motive/docs/src/index.md

 * [FlatBuffers][] -- allow animation data to be defined in json and then compiled to a small binary format.

-The Motive performance benchmark application also uses:

-* [SDL][] -- for crossplatform graphics rendering

 # Tracking on Google Play

 For applications on Google Play that integrate this tool, usage is tracked.